GitFlaviobc/ft_containers/README.md

 <a name="goal"/> <h2> 🎯 Goal </h2> </a>
 - The goal is to learn C++ containers, how to use them and how they were implemented.
-- After that re implement the containers I had to compare and test with the orignal containers to see if the performance was good and if the output were correct.
+- After implement the containers, I had to compare and test with the orignal containers to see if the performance was good and if the outputs were correct.
 <p></p>
 <a href = "#content">📋</a>